Paroxysmisch/genome-assembly/dissertation/main.typ

 === Overlap
 The first step is identifying overlapping reads.
 Read $A$ overlaps with read $B$ if the suffix of $A$ matches the prefix of $B$ (shown in @fig:overlap).
-While the Needleman-Wunsch @needleman-wunsch dynamic programming algorithm can be used to find overlaps through pairwise alignments of reads, its $cal(O)(n^2)$ (where $n$ is the nucleotide length of the longer read) complexity for each pair of reads makes it infeasible for genome assembly involving millions, or billions of read pairs.
+While the Needleman-Wunsch dynamic programming algorithm @needleman-wunsch can be used to find overlaps through pairwise alignments of reads, its $cal(O)(n^2)$ (where $n$ is the nucleotide length of the longer read) complexity for each pair of reads makes it infeasible for genome assembly involving millions or billions of read pairs.
 Moreover, most read pairs do not overlap, making exhaustive pairwise alignment highly inefficient.

 An alternative approach, taken by the pairwise alignment software minimap2 @minimap2, is similar to the BLAST @blast-algorithm algorithm, leveraging $k$-mers---unique $k$-length substrings (example #kmers for a read are displayed in @fig:kmer) acting as seeds for identifying overlaps @olc-book.
 The algorithm extracts all #kmers from the reads and locates positions where multiple reads share common #kmers.
 An approximate similarity score is computed depending on the multiplicity and location of matching #kmers.